We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 This involves using various criteria to populate a collection — for example, product title, tags, price or weight.

-So, using our car parts store example again, to populate an ‘exhausts’ collection, you could just tell Shopify to automatically add any product with the word ‘exhaust’ in its title to it.
+So, using my car parts store example again, to populate an ‘exhausts’ collection, I could just tell Shopify to automatically add any product with the word ‘exhaust’ in its title to it.

 This is particularly useful functionality to have handy if your store contains a very large number of products — but you will have to remember to use consistent naming conventions for your product titles to make it work.

-Although Ecwid does let you use filters to help speed up category assignment — and lets you assign products to multiple categories at once via a ‘bulk editor’ tool — it doesn’t yet provide similar ‘smart collection’ functionality, so Shopify definitely has an edge here.
+Although Ecwid does let you use filters to help speed up category assignment — and lets you assign products to multiple categories at once via a ‘bulk editor’ tool — it doesn’t yet provide similar ‘smart collection’ functionality, so the winner here is definitely Shopify.

 Something to watch out for: product variants